JamesSo1/Final_Project_MusiConvo/README.md

 Submitted by: **James So**

-This web app: **allows music enthusiasts to discuss music with each other by allowing them to make posts, like and dislike each post, and comment on each other's posts.
-Posts can be deleted and edited by the creator of the post given that the creator remembers the post password assigned to their post. **
+This web app: **allows music enthusiasts to discuss music with each other by allowing them to make posts, like and dislike posts, and comment on each other's posts.
+Posts can be deleted and edited by the creator of the post as long as the creator remembers the post password assigned to their post. **

 Time spent: **7** hours spent in total